Islam, Saif

 Research Background

 Professor Islam’s work has covered a broad variety of topics: ultra-fast semiconductor optoelectronics, synthesis of low-dimensional semiconductor and oxide nanostructures, and their applications in devices, ultra-sensitive novel sensors, detectors, circuits and systems; fiber optical and RF photonic communication links, and materials and devices for harsh environments.
-His group was the first to demonstrate light-bending and photon-trapping slow light silicon and germanium photodetectors that capitalize on the enhanced photon-semiconductor interactions to dramatically increase the light absorption capabilities of ultra-fast semiconductor devices that are weak in absorption characteristics (US patent).
-This demonstration has a far-reaching impact on ultra-fast integrated optoelectronic, silicon photonics, data communication, CMOS imagers, quantum sensing, computing, energy harvesting, and disease sensing and prevention.
+His group was the first to demonstrate light-bending and photon-trapping slow light in silicon and germanium photodetectors that capitalize on the enhanced photon-semiconductor interactions to dramatically increase the light absorption capabilities of ultra-fast semiconductor devices, overcoming their weak absorption characteristics (US patent).
+This demonstration has a far-reaching impact on ultra-fast integrated optoelectronic, silicon photonics, data communication, CMOS imagers, quantum sensing, computing, hardware security, energy harvesting, and disease sensing and prevention.

 Research Interests